-The Corporate Parenting service mainly consists of dedicated services to meet the individual needs of children and young people in care and leaving care.
-It aims to provide permanency and best outcomes, and to support our children to lead successful adult lives.
+The Corporate Parenting service oversees children in care and the 16+ service.
+It aims to meet the individual needs of children and young people in care and leaving care, to provide them with the best outcomes and support to lead successful adult lives.

 Children in Care

-Our Children in Care service is for children in care, also known as 'looked after by the local authority'.
-The service is based at Broadside in Chatham.
+Our Children in Care service based at Broadside in Chatham is a dedicated service for children in care, also known as 'looked after by the local authority'.

-The 16+ Service is for our care leavers.
-It is based at The Hub, in Strood, our dedicated care leavers hub.
-At The Hub we provide support and information services for our care experienced young people.
-These services include practical skills like washing or preparing meals.
+The 16+ Service for care leavers is based at The Hub, in Strood.
+The Hub provides young people with information and support and offers practical based skills like preparing meals.